Two Rangers leading the way by example at West Point

 |0

-This work, Two Rangers leading the way by example at West Point [Image 4 of 4], by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Two Rangers leading the way by example at West Point, by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.